-All persons attending site MUST sign in at reception using the relevant signing in format.
-'Known' visitors will be asked to sign in using the 'Visitors signing in book' and contractors will use the contractors signing in book (the contractors signing in book has a column for DBS confirmation).
+All persons attending site MUST sign in at reception using the 'Inventry' signing in system.
+Contractors will also use the contractors signing in book (the contractors signing in book has a column for DBS confirmation and the Asbestos Management Plan acknowledgement).
 Known visitors will be asked to produce their identification badge (WBC employees etc).